simonw/llm/docs/help.md

 Options:
   -n, --count INTEGER  Number of entries to show - 0 for all -p, --path FILE      Path to log database
-  -t, --truncate       Truncate long strings in output --help               Show this message and exit.
+  -m, --model TEXT     Filter by model or model alias -t, --truncate       Truncate long strings in output --help               Show this message and exit.
 ```